 STEP 8: Generate Answer Report

-- Additionally, you can generate the answer report.
+- Generate the answer report.

 Mixed Integer Linear Programming Example in Excel